Kristin Cavallari Flaunts Insane Body In Plunging Mini Dress Next To Husband Jay Cutler

 “Hottest couple!!!” another fan added.

-One fan said “I love your style.”
+One fan said, “I love your style.”

 When she’s not working on building her company, Uncommon James, Cavallari still finds time to attend a few industry events.
 The beauty recently attended the Emmy Awards in a sunshine yellow dress that also put her insane body on display.